awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-troubleshooting.md

 +

 **VPC or subnet configuration does not meet prerequisites**
-  + **Cause:** This failure occurs when your VPC or subnet configuration does not meet the prerequisites documented in the VPC Connectivity Section under [Access and deploy an application with AWS Launch Wizard for SQL Server on Windows](launch-wizard-deploying.md)\.
+  + **Cause:** This failure occurs when your VPC or subnet configuration does not meet the prerequisites documented in the VPC Connectivity Section under [Deploy an application with AWS Launch Wizard for SQL Server on Windows](launch-wizard-deploying.md)\.
 If the failure message points to your selected public subnet, then the public subnet is not configured for outbound internet access\.
 If the failure message points to one of your selected private subnets, then the specified private subnet does not have outbound connectivity\.
   + **Solution:** Check that your VPC includes one public subnet and, at least, two private subnets\.
 Your VPC must be associated with a DHCP Options Set to enable DNS translations to work\.
 The private subnets must have outbound connectivity to the internet and other AWS services \(S3, CFN, SSM, and Logs\)\.
 We recommend that you enable this connectivity with a NAT Gateway\.
 Note that, in the console, when you select a private subnet for the public subnet dropdown or you select a public subnet for the private subnet dropdown, you will encounter the same error\.
-Please refer to the VPC Connectivity section under [Access and deploy an application with AWS Launch Wizard for SQL Server on Windows](launch-wizard-deploying.md) for more information about how to configure your VPC\.
+Please refer to the VPC Connectivity section under [Deploy an application with AWS Launch Wizard for SQL Server on Windows](launch-wizard-deploying.md) for more information about how to configure your VPC\.
 +

 **EC2 instance stabilization error**